 Please note: Paws for Assistance Dog Training will not conduct a PAT without prior application, assessment and training sessions.

-The GHAD ’09 Act PAT is a 3 year ‘license’ however, once you and your dog have completed the PAT:
+The GHAD PAT is a 3 year ‘license’.
+The ACT PAT is a 2 year ‘license’ however, once you and your dog have completed the PAT, you will be required to maintain review training sessions every 6 months and a mock-PAT every 12 months.

 At 3 months, your assessing trainer will do an email or phone call follow-up to make sure you and your dog are on the right track.
 No cost, unless you require a training session.